Azure-Samples/MqttApplicationSamples/scenarios/getting_started/README.md

 cmake --preset=getting_started
 cmake --build --preset=getting_started
 ```
-The build script will copy the produced binary to `c/build/getting_started`
+This will generate the produced binary in `scenarios/getting_started/c/build/`

 To run the C sample: